Operate my service

 First, pinpoint whether this is an adoption or technical problem.
 Begin by investigating the items below, in order, to determine where the problem is.

-Validate quality by performing a Quality of Experience Review.
+Validate quality by performing a Quality of Experience Review (see Improve and monitor call quality for Teams for more detail).

 Work with the helpdesk team to check that there are no trending technical issues preventing users from accessing or using the service.
 If issue trends do exist, use the endpoint troubleshooting section later in this article to try to solve the problem before engaging support.